junxit/us-congress-bills-115/metadata.md

 - 2017-12-06 — Placed on the Union Calendar, Calendar No. 332.
 - 2017-12-06 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-450.
 - 2017-12-06 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-450.
+- 2017-12-07 — Considered by unanimous consent. (consideration: CR H9746)
+- 2017-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-07 — Mr. Bishop (UT) asked unanimous consent to take from the Speaker's table and consider.
+- 2017-12-07 — On passage Passed without objection. (text: CR H9746)
+- 2017-12-07 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9746)